The essentials on probation at work

 Tips on managing probation periods at work

 Probation periods should be managed by employers and leaders in a structured way.
-There are some dos and don’ts on the subject.
 For example, employers should be prepared to manage an employee on probation and should make their expectations clear.
 The below section provides some tips on how to manage the probation period in the most effective way.

-Have planned, regular 1-2-1 sessions with employees on probation
+Have planned, regular one-to-one sessions with employees on probation

-Managers should have 1-2-1 sessions with all their team members.
+Many organisations schedule regular one-to-one sessions.
 For new recruits, it is essential that meetings are regular and scheduled in advance.
-The length of the meeting should be sufficient for the manager to set expectations, assign tasks and provide feedback for development.
+Managers may choose to discuss any concerns and offer feedback on areas for development.
 The employee should also be given the time and opportunity to ask questions.

 The final meeting before the probation period ends should take place a day before the end of the probation.
 At that point, the manager should notify the employee and let them know if they have been successful.